 Georgia law requires commercial and private property owners to maintain safe properties for people who are legally on the premises.
 Most properties are subject to safety codes or regulations requiring the property owner or manager to prevent negligent exposure to harmful or injurious situations.
 Premises liability claims may hold these property owners or managers liable when someone is injured due to hazardous, unsafe or dangerous conditions.

-If you have suffered a serious injury on someone else's property, a premises liability lawyer at the Law Offices of Shane Smith can review your accident and injuries to determine if you have a reasonable case against the property owner involved and advise you of your legal rights.
+If you have suffered a serious injury on someone else's property, a premises liability lawyer at Shane Smith Law can review your accident and injuries to determine if you have a reasonable case against the property owner involved and advise you of your legal rights.

 In 2011, 107 Georgia residents were killed while working; 14 percent of those deaths were from some type of fall.
 Slips, trips and falls are collectively the third-leading cause of death for Georgia workers.